bangconghuynh/qsym2/docs/docs/tutorials/adamantane.md

     - identify the overall symmetry of the Slater determinant and check that it is consistent with the dimensionality indicated by the eigenspectrum and the linear-independence threshold; and
     - identify the symmetries of several molecular orbitals of interest and check if their degeneracies are consistent with their energies.

+## Cationic adamantane

+1. Repeat the above calculation and analysis for cationic adamantane:

+    - the charge value in the construction of the `mol` object should be set to `1` and the spin value also to `1`; and
+    - the QSym² analysis calculation can be run in exactly the same way as before.

+2. Inspect the QSym² output file and determine the following:

+    - the overall symmetry of the Slater determinant, and
+    - the symmetries of the molecular orbitals that could be correlated to those examined in step 6 of the neutral adamantane case.

+    Are these results in agreement with what you might have expected?